noraliucode/cryptopatronage/GrantProposal.md

 https://patronage.shokunin.network/

-The cryptoPatronage dApp is live currently on the above link.
+The cryptoPatronage dApp is now active and can be accessed via the provided link.
+Presently, there are creators signed up on the platform who are receiving funds by supporters through our patronage system.

 ## Future Plans